alcexhim/UniversalEditor/README.md

 Building
 --------
 The solution and dependencies need to be cleaned up before we can write a proper tutorial for building.
 Keep everything in the same parent directory, *git clone* alcexhim/UniversalEditor, alcexhim/MBS.Framework, and alcexhim/MBS.Framework.UserInterface.
+For 3D rendering support it is also necessary to clone alcexhim/MBS.Framework.Rendering as well as the appropriate rendering engine (e.g. MBS.Framework.Rendering.Engines.OpenGL).

+In a terminal window, navigate to the UniversalEditor directory that you just cloned, type "msbuild" (or "MSBuild.exe" on Windows), and press ENTER.
+This should take care of compiling UniversalEditor and any associated dependencies.

 The application *WILL NOT* work properly if the appropriate Universal Widget Toolkit engine, MBS.Framework.UserInterface.(engine).dll, is not in the Output/(configuration) directory!
 The build process at this time does not automatically copy this file from the MBS.Framework.UserInterface output directory to the Universal Editor output directory.
 You may use the uwt-install-gtk.sh and uwt-install-wf.sh scripts (in bash) to do this.